regisd/regisd.github.io/_posts/2010-08-25-adventure-doesnt-work-sharepoint-theme.md

 tags:
   - SharePoint
 ---
-Let&rsquo;s put aside the fact that the « Adventure works » theme in SharePoint has justified text everywhere&#8230;
+Let’s put aside the fact that the « Adventure works » theme in SharePoint has justified text everywhere…;

 I have been wondering how to change the company in the footer of the page: